 What it covers.

-o Food You’re helping to pay for the two meals the volunteers have each day that aren’t prison food.
-J It’s literally a highlight at dinner to eat a hot meal with meat you can actually identify. 🙂
+o Food You’re helping to pay for the two meals the volunteers have each day outside the prison.

 o Housing We stay at a beautiful camp for a really minimal cost thanks to the generosity of the camp leadership.
 When you sponsor a volunteer, you’re helping pitch in for the cost of where they all stay.

-o Transportation The camp is about 45 minutes (sometimes even further) from the prisons so you’re helping to cover the cost of gas to and from the prisons each day, plus the airport runs all over the place as volunteers come and go.
-J
+o Transportation The camp is about 45 minutes (sometimes even further) from the prisons so you’re helping to cover the cost of gas to and from the prisons each day, plus the airport runs as volunteers come and go.

-o Materials Our volunteers lead each team through the Journey program, so they need Journey workbooks and songbooks too!
+o Materials Our volunteers lead each team through the Journey program, so they need Journey workbooks as well.
 You’re helping to not only pay for the printing and purchasing of that material, but also transporting it down to the Journeys!

-o Equipment Sound systems, projectors, computers, DVD players, electric keyboards, and a whole load of stuff (literally :)) is used by the volunteers to run these Journeys.
+o Equipment Sound systems, projectors, computers, DVD players and electric keyboards, are brought in by the volunteers in the prisons that do not provide this equipment to run these Journeys.
 You’re helping to get all that stuff where it needs to be in order for these Journeys to happen!

 o Things for the Inmates Chipping in for a volunteer even helps cover costs for some of the inmates’ part of the Journey, like the materials, pictures, etc.